 Defending Champions Kaizer Chiefs Knocked Out of Nedbank Cup by Stellenbosch FC

-Chiefs arrived in Cape Town aiming to protect their title, but kick-off at the sold-out DHL Stadium was pushed back by 30 minutes as supporters continued to make their way into the venue.
+Chiefs arrived in Cape Town aiming to retain their title, but kick-off at the sold-out DHL Stadium was pushed back by 30 minutes as supporters continued to make their way into the venue.
 Both teams were without important players, with Stellenbosch missing Tshegofatso Mabasa, while Chiefs were without Asanele Velebayi.

 Stellenbosch struck first in the seventh minute after Thabo Moloisane was brought down in the area by Da Silva.
 Ibraheem Jabaar made no mistake from the spot, sending Brandon Petersen the wrong way to give Stellies the lead.